 There are usually only two reasons why your mortgage escrow payment increases

-Your house payment, once established, doesn't change.
-Unless you re-finance, of course.
+Your house payment, once established, doesn't change (unless you re-finance, of course).
 But that is seldom the case.
-So the likely reason is an increase in your Bellefontaine, Marysville or Columbus property taxes or an increase in homeowners insurance premium.
+So the likely reason is an increase in your property taxes or an increase in Ohio homeowners insurance premium.

 Quick Mortgage Escrow Review

 When an escrow account for your home mortgage is set up, your monthly mortgage payment is typically comprised of the following three items: house payment, property tax and homeowners insurance.
 Read the basics of a mortgage escrow account in a prior article.